-This low-residency program is designed to help RNs with diplomas or two-year degrees complete a Bachelor of Science in Nursing without having to relocate.
+This low-residency program is designed to help RNs with diplomas or two-year degrees complete a Bachelor of Science in Nursing without relocating.
 Most of the program is completed online.
 UW–Madison provides services like advising and financial aid, as well as a unique capstone practicum that gives students an integrative educational experience.

 This innovative program is designed for undergraduate students interested in pursuing a research career.
 Student get hands-on research experience with a faculty mentor.
 Programs of study are individually planned by the student and the advisory committee and take into consideration the students’ backgrounds, goals, and interests.
-Satisfactory progress in the Early Entry PhD Option (including maintaining a GPA of 3.0 or higher) guarantees admission to the PhD program.
+Satisfactory progress guarantees admission to the PhD program.

 This unique degree option gives undergraduate nursing students the opportunity to seek early admission to the MPH program and enroll in selected MPH courses while completing requirements for the BSN.
-Students are able to complete both degrees (the BSN and the MPH) over five years (three years from admission to the nursing program).
+Students complete both degrees over five years (three years from admission to the nursing program).
 Graduates are prepared for a wide range of nursing and public health practice positions.
-Scroll down on the BSN Program page for more information.